 Since 2012, The Mars Science Laboratory rover, or Curiosity, has been driving around Mars, collecting information about the Martian terrain and sending us data about the planet.
 While you may be familiar with some of the images sent back to us, Curiosity also has several more advanced techniques for uncovering the mysteries of Mars.

 The rover carries a multitude of tools to help us better understand the geology of the Red Planet.
 One such tool is a drill capable of boring a small hole into rocks, leaving a fine powder behind, which the rover can use to analyze and identify the rocks.
-This instrument, called the Chemistry and Camera instrument or ChemCam, fires a series of laser pulses at the target rock exciting electrons and causing them to emit light based on their chemical composition.
+Another instrument, called the Chemistry and Camera instrument or ChemCam, fires a series of laser pulses at the target rock exciting electrons and causing them to emit light based on their chemical composition.
 It then collects the light, directs it to a spectrometer and identifies the elements in the rock.
 ChemCam can image and determine the composition of rocks that are between one and seven meters away.

 Students will simulate this analysis technique with their rovers, programming it to drive near various targets of different colors that represent rock samples of interest.
 Students’ rovers will need to be able to detect which rock color has been identified, and indicate the finding via light and/or sound.